eProsima/DDS-Router/docs/rst/examples/echo_example.rst

 Echo Participant
 ----------------

-This Participant does not require further configuration than name and type.
+This Participant does not require further configuration than name and kind.

 .. literalinclude:: ../../resources/examples/echo.yaml
     :language: yaml